nicotine-plus/nicotine-plus/README.md

 # Download Nicotine+

-The current stable version of Nicotine+ is 3.0.6, released on May 1, 2021.
+The current stable version of Nicotine+ is 3.1.0, released on July 23, 2021.
 See the [release notes](NEWS.md).

-Windows packages have been replaced on June 11, 2021, to reduce the number of false positives.

 ## GNU/Linux, *BSD, Solaris